datagrok-ai/mol-track/api_design.md

    }
    ```

-- `POST /assay_results` This endpoint will be used populate data in assays, assay_details, and assay_results with input from a csv file and mapping.
+- `POST /assay_results` This endpoint will be used populate data in assay_runs, assay_run_details, and assay_results with input from a csv file and mapping.
 The properties that are populated here will mostly be result types like IC50, SD, % inhibtion, ...
 Certain result level experimental conditions may also be populated here, like dosed concentration for a stability study.
-The mostly like input will be a csv file with a row per sample (batch) and columns per property from assays and assay_results levels.
+The mostly like input will be a csv file with a row per sample (batch) and columns per property from assay_runs and assay_results levels.
 There will need to be a mapping.
-Since there were be multiple results rows per assay run, the assays instance will be to be determined by matching appropriate properties.
+Since there were be multiple results rows per assay run, the assay_runs instance will be to be determined by matching appropriate properties.
   - See example [assay data](./demo-data/black/assay_results.csv)
   - See example [mapping](./demo-data/black/assay_results_mapping.json)